georgedobreff/georgedobreff/README.md

 I'm studying Full Stack and practice LLM Development.

-- 🔭 I’m currently working on <a href="https://qstr.io/" target="_blank">Quester</a> - Gamified Learning powered by LLM.
+- 🔭 I’m currently working on <a href="https://questr.gg/" target="_blank">Quester</a> - Gamified Learning powered by AI.
 - 🌱 I’m currently learning TypeScript, Node.js, React and PostgreSQL.
 - 👯 I’m looking to collaborate on anything that involves AI & Robotics.
 - 🤔 I’m looking for help with understanding video protocols better.